One Independence Center: History

 LRC Properties and Cornerstone Real Estate Advisors purchased 101 Independence Center from previous owner KBS Capital Advisors and Gramercy Property Trust in 2015 for $108 million.
 At the time it was 84% occupied with Bank of America as the largest occupant with 261,000 sqft.
 In August 2015 Bank of America vacated 95,000 sqft across four floors.
 Accounting firm CliftonLarsonAllen vacated the tenth floor earlier in 2015 which left 119,296 sqft of continuous space available.
 Few buildings in Uptown Charlotte at that time had that amount of continuous space available.

 In September 2015 Stewart Engineering signed a lease for 16,000 sqft on the 14th floor.
 The company relocated their employees from BB&T Center to the space in early 2015.

 In August 2017, an $8 million building renovation began.
 The renovations included adding a collobration area to the atrium, new art work in the lobby, and updated hallways and restrooms.

-In November 2017 New York-based Sunlight Financial signed a lease for 13,500 sqft in the building.
+Also in 2017 New York-based Sunlight Financial signed a lease for 13,500 sqft in the building in November.
 The company issues loans for residential solar projects.
 Their 20 local employees moved from Packard Place in the first quarter of 2018.

 Crescent Communities and Nuveen purchased the building in 2019 from LRC Properties for $132.3 million.
 Currently Crescent is spending $25 million to renovate the building.
 The renovation will mostly affect the ground floor with the overhaul of the lobby, adding additional outdoor seating, and renovation of future ground floor retail space.
 The goal is to make retail more accessible from the street.
 Previously most retail was accessible from the interior.